gorenje/flows.flowhub.org/README.md

 # FlowHub: Visual Node-RED Code Sharing

-[FlowHub.org](https://flowhub.org) is an experimental platform for *visually* sharing, documenting and collaboratively extending Node-RED flows.
+[FlowHub.org](https://flowhub.org) is an experimental platform for *visually* sharing, documenting and collaboratively altering Node-RED flows.

 [Node-RED](https://nodered.org) is a visual development platform focussed on Internet of Things (IoT) applications.
-Underlying Node-RED is the concept of visual flow based programming and which allows for wider application of Node-RED than simply IoT.
+Underlying Node-RED is the concept of visual flow based programming which allows for the wider application of Node-RED beyond *just* IoT.

-[Flow Based Programming](https://jpaulm.github.io/fbp/index.html) (FBP) has many useful features unfortunately FBP lacks the tooling around that exists around text-based programming languages: testing (e.g., unit and integration testing), development workflows (e.g., [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)) and collaboration (e.g., version control).
+[Flow Based Programming](https://jpaulm.github.io/fbp/index.html) (FBP) has many useful features unfortunately FBP lacks the tooling that exists around text-based programming languages: testing (e.g., unit and integration testing), development workflows (e.g., [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)) and collaboration (e.g., version control).
 These features need to be recreated *visually* for *visual* FBP to reach a broader audience.
 Ironically text-based FBP can be found in the use of the [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) (i.e., `|`) on the Unix command line.

 **Why Flow Based Programming?** FBP places the focus on data flows and not algorithmic computation, simply put: the code is hidden while instead data flows are emphasised.
 Node-RED is not a *no-code* solution, it is a *low-code* solution providing just the right level of abstraction to implement the ideas for FBP.

-Two articles are available that better describe the authors intentions in creating FlowHub.org:
+Two articles provdie more details of the authors intentions in creating FlowHub.org:

 - [FlowHub: Visual Code Sharing](https://blog.openmindmap.org/blog/flowhub)
 - [FlowHub.org: Towards collaborative visual flow based development](https://blog.openmindmap.org/blog/flowhub-collaborative-code-sharing)